 Let’s face it, traveling is not the most eco-friendly practice in the world.
-First, you’re most likely going to be boarding a gas-guzzling, carbon dioxide-spewing flight that’s going to take you far far away, to a destination where you’ll probably contribute to more waste.
-Since it’s Earth Day AND 2017 is the Year of Sustainable Tourism for Development, here’s how you can do your bit for Mother Earth when on the road.
+First, you’re most likely going to be boarding gas-guzzling, carbon dioxide-spewing round trip flights that are going to take you far far away, to a destination where you’ll probably contribute to more waste.
+But don’t worry; you don’t have to feel too guilty.
+Here’s how you can balance out your negative environmental impact by embracing some positive steps when on the road.

 Choose Your Destination Wisely